ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 		* Flag: `--prefix PREFIX`
 	* _Optional_: A TOKEN to specify where to start paginating.
 This is the NextToken from a previously truncated response.
 		* Flag: `--starting-token TOKEN`
 	* _Optional_: The SIZE of each page to get in the service call.
-This does not affect the number of items returned in the command's output.
+This does not affect the number of items that are returned in the command's output.
 Setting a smaller page size results in more calls to the AWS service, retrieving fewer items in each call.
 This can help prevent the service calls from timing out. (default: 1000)
 		* Flag: `--page-size SIZE`
 	* _Optional_: The total NUMBER of items to return in the command's output.
 If the total number of items available is more than the value specified, a NextToken is provided in the command's output.
 To resume pagination, provide the NextToken value in the starting-token argument of a subsequent command. (default: 0)
 		* Flag: `--max-items NUMBER`